Kendji Girac: Career

-His first official single the bilingual French/Spanish "Color Gitano", which was released in June 2014 from his eponymous EP, followed by his official album release in September.
+His first official single the bilingual French/Spanish "Color Gitano", was released in June 2014 from his eponymous EP, followed by his official album release in September.
 In December 2014, he won two NRJ Music Awards for Francophone Breakthrough of the Year and "Color Gitano" as Francophone Song of the Year.
-His album Kendji sold 600,000 copies by January 2015, and over 1 million copies by October 2015, certifying Diamond and becoming France's second highest selling album of 2014 after Racine carrée by Stromae.
-He is currently the biggest selling The Voice alumnus worldwide.
+His album Kendji sold 600,000 copies by January 2015, and over 1 million copies by October 2015, certifying Diamond and becoming France's second-highest selling album of 2014 after Racine carrée by Stromae.
+He is currently the biggest-selling The Voice alumnus worldwide.
 His follow-up single "Andalouse" proved even more successful commercially.
 Other notable singles included "Conmigo" from the repackaged version of Kendji released on 4 May 2015.

 A second album titled Ensemble was released on 30 October 2015.
-Notable singles from his second album include "Me Quemo", "Les yeux de la mama" and "No Me Mirès Màs" (jointly with Soprano).
+Notable singles from his second album include "Me Quemo", "Les yeux de la mama" and "No Me Mires Más" (jointly with Soprano).

-On 31 August 2018 his third album, titled Amigo was released.
+On 31 August 2018, his third album, titled Amigo was released.
 It started at number one on the French sales chart with 48,408 sales.

-On 22 August 2020 he joined the cast of The Voice Kids France, becoming the first French former contestant to join the jury of the French franchise of the show, alongside Jenifer, Patrick Fiori and Soprano.
+On 22 August 2020, he joined the cast of The Voice Kids France, becoming the first French former contestant to join the jury of the French franchise of the show, alongside Jenifer, Patrick Fiori, and Soprano.

 Charity work

-In 2017, Kendji joined the Enfoirés, a team of high-grossing artists involved in the hugely popular charity mission Restos du Coeur, which hosts yearly concerts to raise money for one of France's most respected soup kitchen networks.
+In 2017, Kendji joined the Enfoirés, a team of artists involved in supporting the charity Restos du Coeur, which hosts yearly concerts to raise money for one of France's main soup kitchen networks.